treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 Test Driven is offering a 25% discount on a [3 Django course bundle](https://testdriven.io/bundle/django-black-friday/) from Michael Herman and friends.
 You can get three $30 courses for just $68 in total.

-If you're not writing test in Django but know you should be, Test Driven's course on testing and Adam Johnson's book on speeding up your tests might complement each other well.
-Maybe consider following that up with Brian Okken's PyTest book, which is also on sale (see above).
+Check out Adam Johnson's [Django-related deals for Black Friday and Cyber Monday](https://adamj.eu/tech/2021/11/22/django-black-friday-deals/) post for more Django-related deals.

-### Sales To Watch Out For
+### More Sales To Watch Out For

 **Talk Python** has been offering a Black Friday sale on their [everything bundle](https://training.talkpython.fm/courses/bundle/everything-bundle-2021-q4) every year for a while now (often a discount of $50 or more).
 They'll likely offer another sale this year so check their site on Black Friday for details.

+**Mike Driscoll** often offers Black Friday and Cyber Monday sales on his [Python books](  https://www.blog.pythonlibrary.org/).

 **No Starch** press often offers Black Friday discounts on lots of [Python books](https://nostarch.com/catalog/python) (Al Sweigart, Eric Mathes, and more).

-**PyBites** also has Black Friday and Cyber Monday sales some years.
+**PyBites** sometimes holds Black Friday and Cyber Monday sales.
-Check [the PyBites site](https://pybit.es/) on Black Friday for details on their sales.
+Check [the PyBites site](https://pybit.es/) on Black Friday in case they're holding a sale.

-**Mike Driscoll** also often offers Black Friday and Cyber Monday sales on his [Python books](  https://www.blog.pythonlibrary.org/).

 ### Lots of screencasts, exercises, books, and courses on sale